Spadina House: Description

 The house is at the southern end of the northern section of Spadina Road, on top of Davenport Hill, an escarpment which was the shore of prehistoric Lake Iroquois.
 Immediately east was Sir John Craig Eaton and Lady Eaton's massive Italianate palace and estate, Ardwold.
 Just around the corner on Austin Terrace, on the lot adjacent to Spadina House, is Casa Loma, a stately pile built in 1911 by Major-General Sir Henry Mill Pellatt.

 The interior of the house showcases Victorian and Edwardian styles of residential architecture.

-The architecture of the Austin Home is inspired by the second empire architectural style combined with elements of later Victorian and Edwardian style.
+The architecture of the Austin Home is inspired by the Italliante architectural style combined with elements of later Victorian and Edwardian styles.
 The exterior features that it is known for are its bay windows, its brick and stone terrace, the brick chimneys, and the botanically themed carved keystones.
-The estate ground's oldest building is a wood stable from the mid-19th century, which was attached to the old coach house, and was once used as a gardener's shed until the end of the 1920s.
+The estate ground's oldest building is a wood stable from the mid-19th century, which was attached to the old coach house, and was once used as a gardener's residence until the end of the 1920s.
 The interior of the house showcases the Victorian and Edwardian components through its floating staircase in the central hall, high baseboards, ceiling medallions, plaster crown mouldings and hardwood floors.
-This home is separated into 14 rooms and six common areas, in which various new art pieces and decorations are showcased.
+This home 55 rooms, in which various new art pieces and decorations are showcased.

 The remodelling in 2010 added specific studied reproductions of the original family's artefacts.
 The wallpaper, the kitchen, the bathroom, and bedroom closet were remodelled.
 Stuffed wolves found in the family's archives are now placed at the entryway of the museum.
 Additionally, the artwork included in the remodel was a statue from France of a woman.
 Due to the blue and pink colors of the sculpture, the museum staff nicknamed it “Wonder Woman”.
-Another part of the remodelling was the addition of a mechanical chair used by Albert Austen when he lost mobility.
+Another part of the remodelling was the restoration of a mechanical chair used by Albert Austen when he lost mobility.
 The entirety of the chair moves and is kept as an artefact as it was designed by him for himself.
 This chair resembles a “La-Z-Boy chair".
 The City of Toronto invested about 600,000 dollars towards the revitalization of the Spadina House to present day.

 The natural landscape of the Spadina House is protected by law under the “Ravine and Natural Feature Protection By-law”.
 This estate originally included 200 acres of farmland.
 There were 200 feet of trees between the house's initial frame and the edge of the ridge in the south of the property, still providing an unbroken view of Downtown Toronto and Lake Iroquois.
 Spadina House's landscape features include formal gardens, the old Orchard, the stone pergola, the fieldstone wall, and the Battery constructed by James and Susan.
 There are presently 6 acres of restored 1905 Gardens.
 These 6 acres hold more than 300 varieties of flowers and vegetables.